Francis Bigod: Career

 His efforts to promulgate his platform attracted little support, either from the aristocracy or the commons.
 His plan to have George Lumley (father of John Lumley, 1st Baron Lumley) seize Scarborough Castle and Hallam Hall on 16 January failed utterly, and his own assault on Kingston upon Hull on 19 January was forestalled by the capture of almost his entire force in a dawn raid at Beverley, Yorkshire.
 He escaped to Mulgrave, and from thence to Cumberland, where he was captured on 10 February, and sent to Carlisle Castle.
 He was hanged for treason at Tyburn on 2 June 1537, and buried at the Greyfriars in London.

 According to Hicks, Bigod's uprising "enabled Henry VIII to wreak revenge on those implicated in the 1536 revolt, very few of whom rose in 1537".

 By his wife Katharine he left a son, Ralph, who was restored in blood by Act of Parliament in 1549/50, but died without issue, and a daughter, Dorothy, his eventual heir, through whom the estates came, through her marriage, into the hands of the Radcliffe family.

 Rastell (the chronicler) in a letter to Cromwell, 17 Aug [1534] (Cal.
 Of State Papers Hen.
 VIII, vol. viii.
 No. 1070), calls Bigod wise and well learned; and Bale describes him as homo naturalium splendore nobilis ac doctus et evangelicæ veritatis amator ('a man of natural splendor, noble and educated and a lover of evangelical truth').

 His letters to Cromwell, many of which are preserved in the Public Record Office, show him to have been deeply in debt.
 He wrote a treatise on 'Impropriations', against the impropriation of parsonages by the monasteries (London, by Tho.
 Godfray cum privilegio regali, small 8vo).
 It appears to have been written after the birth of Elizabeth and before Anne Boleyn's disgrace, i.e. between September 1533 and April 1536.
 Copies are in the British Museum and in Lambeth Palace Library, and the preface is reprinted at the end of Sir Henry Spelman's 'Larger work of Tithes' (1647 edition).
 Bigod also translated some Latin works, and, during the insurrection, wrote against the royal supremacy.

 He owned two residences in Yorkshire, Settrington and Mulgrave Castle.

+After Bigod's death, In 1591, Queen Elizabeth I granted Edmund Sheffield, 3rd Baron Sheffield the Manor of Mulgrave in Yorkshire as part of his forfeited estate.